 Beau Darley, IIIAssociate | Medical Devices and Drugs

-Beau Darley joined Beasley Allen in August 2011 in the Mass Torts section, where he is mainly working on cases involving transvaginal mesh, a type of surgical mesh used for the repair of common pelvic floor disorders.
+Beau Darley joined Beasley Allen Law Firm in August 2011 in the Mass Torts Section, where he is mainly working on cases involving transvaginal mesh, a type of surgical mesh used for the repair of common pelvic floor disorders.
 Beau also is handling cases involving the chemotherapy drug Taxotere, which has been linked to claims that the drug causes permanent hair loss.

-During law school, Beau was a Law Clerk for a plaintiff’s firm in Birmingham, Ala. during his second summer and entire third year of law school.
-Additionally, he served as a Law Clerk for Legal Services of Alabama and was a Law Clerk for Judge J. Scott Vowell, Presiding Judge of Alabama’s 10th Judicial Circuit.
+During law school, Beau was a law clerk for a plaintiff’s firm in Birmingham, Alabama, during his second summer and entire third year of law school.
+Additionally, he served as a law clerk for Legal Services of Alabama and was a law clerk for Judge J. Scott Vowell, presiding judge of Alabama’s 10th Judicial Circuit.

-He is a member of the Alabama State Bar, Alabama State Bar Young Lawyers Section, where he serves on the Executive Committee; and the Montgomery County Bar Association.
+He is a member of the Alabama State Bar; Alabama State Bar’s Young Lawyers Section, where he serves on the Executive Committee; and the Montgomery County Bar Association.
 He also serves on the Board of Directors for the Montgomery County Bar Association Young Lawyers Section.